You are listening to the Sean Hannity Radio Show Podcast.

 But the great thing about Trump was he doesn't sit there and take it the way Romney did four years ago from these people.

-I mean, Lester Holt came out with, Well, you supported the Iraq War.
+I mean, Lester Holt came out with, well, you supported the Iraq war.

-And he's like, No, I didn't, you're not telling the truth.
+You're not telling the truth.

-And y you became a a major point of this debate because you know and by the way, I'm sure Lester Holt hasn't called has he called you or said, gee, Sean, is it right or wrong?
+And you became a major point of this debate because, you know, and by the way, I'm sure Lester Holt hasn't called.

-Has he has he called you?
+Has he called you?

 No.

-So he didn't even fact check his question.
+So he didn't even fact-check his question.

-Listen, he was wrong on Stop and Frisk.
+Listen, he was wrong on stopping frisk.

 He was wrong on the economy in his opening question.

-Uh he was all wrong on Iraq also.
+He was wrong on Iraq also.

-So I think get in here a second.
+Can I get in here a second?

 Hey, well, it's nice of you to show up.